santorsm/bus-mail/README.md

 - updated JS and Chartjs based upon rubric feedback
 - participated in today's class and code review
 - next update to be adding local storage

+08 Nov 20

+- created and placed button that, when selected by the user, lists the results of the user's activity
+- stores cummulative results to and retrieves from local storage

 ## Author: Matthew Santorsola